theCrius/ut4hub/README.md

 ### /config

-If you want to connect to a master server, you'll need to add a file with the additional configuration in `/config` and specify the full path+name in the `docker-compose.yml` file.
-Use the `/config/masterserver.ini.sample` as a guide.

 This directory should contain a file named `redirect.ini`.
 The file should contain `RedirectReferences` for whatever redirect server you're using.
 Example:

 ```
 RedirectReferences=(PackageName="DM-Alanis-WindowsNoEditor",PackageURLProtocol="https",PackageURL="example.com/redirect/DM-Alanis-WindowsNoEditor.pak",PackageChecksum="MD5SumOfAlanis")
 RedirectReferences=(PackageName="MutTeamSkins-WindowsNoEditor",PackageURLProtocol="https",PackageURL="example.com/redirect/MutTeamSkins-WindowsNoEditor.pak",PackageChecksum="MD5SumOfTeamSkins")
 ```

+If you want to connect to a master server, you'll need to add a file with the additional configuration.
+Use the `/config/masterserver.ini.sample` as a guide.

 ### /paks